bhargavyagnik/bhargavyagnik/README.md

 <h1 align="center">Hi 👋, I'm Bhargav Yagnik</h1>
-<h3 align="center">Working on projects in Deep Learning.
+<h3 align="center">Currently Working on chrome extension for Toxicity on any social media and also a chatbot application .
 Keen to work on revolutionary ideas.</h3>

 - 👯 I’m looking to collaborate on **ML projects**